sergiitk/grfc-proposal/A77-xds-rate-limiting-rlqs.md

 1. If target URI is not present, we don't create the connection to the requested Control Plane, and NACK the xDS resource.
 2. If target URI is present, we create the connection to the requested Control Plane using the channel credentials provided in the bootstrap file.
 Transport security configuration provided by the TD is ignored.

-This solution is not specific to RLQS, and can (and should) be used with any other Control Planes configured via [GrpcService](https://www.envoyproxy.io/docs/envoy/latest/api-v3/config/core/v3/grpc_service.proto#envoy-v3-api-msg-config-core-v3-grpcservice-googlegrpc) message.
+This solution is not specific to RLQS, and can (and should) be used with any other Control Planes configured via [GrpcService][envoy_grpc_service] message.

 ### Unified Matcher API

-RPCs will be matched into buckets using [Unified Matcher API](https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/advanced/matching/matching_api.html) — an adaptable framework that can be used in any xDS component that needs matching features.
+RPCs will be matched into buckets using [Unified Matcher API][envoy_matching_api_doc] — an adaptable framework that can be used in any xDS component that needs matching features.

 Envoy provides two syntactically equivalent Unified Matcher definitions: [`envoy.config.common.matcher.v3.Matcher`](https://github.com/envoyproxy/envoy/blob/e3da7ebb16ad01c2ac7662758a75dba5cdc024ce/api/envoy/config/common/matcher/v3/matcher.proto) and [`xds.type.matcher.v3.Matcher`](https://github.com/cncf/xds/blob/b4127c9b8d78b77423fd25169f05b7476b6ea932/xds/type/matcher/v3/matcher.proto).
 We will only support the latter, which is the preferred version for all new APIs using Unified Matcher.

-For RLQS, Unified Matcher tree will be provided in the filter config, [`bucket_matchers`](https://www.envoyproxy.io/docs/envoy/latest/api-v3/extensions/filters/http/rate_limit_quota/v3/rate_limit_quota.proto#envoy-v3-api-field-extensions-filters-http-rate-limit-quota-v3-ratelimitquotafilterconfig-bucket-matchers) field.
+For RLQS, Unified Matcher tree will be provided in the filter config, [`bucket_matchers`][bucket_matchers] field.
 Evaluating the tree against RPC metadata will yield `RateLimitQuotaBucketSettings`, which contains the information needed to associate the RPC with `bucket_id` and the default rate limiting configuration.

 In this iteration the following Unified Mather extensions will be supported: